Monitoring Kubernetes

 Collecting metrics from scheduler using endpoint discovery

-You can comment out section [input.prometheus::scheduler] in 003-daemonset-master.conf and uncomment in 004-addon.conf.
+Comment out the [input.prometheus::scheduler] block in 003-daemonset-master.conf and uncomment the matching block in 004-addon.conf.

 1# Example on how to get scheduler metrics with endpoint discovery